dpprdev/statsbot/README.md

 <hr>

-*You need to set Bots token and IDs in `index.js` to make Bot work.*
+*You need to set Bots token and IDs in `index.js` to make Bot work for your server.*

 <hr>